30 Best Historical Romance Books To Sweep You Off Your Feet

 Redeeming Love by Francine Rivers

 Rivers skillfully intertwines themes of love, faith, and forgiveness, showcasing the vulnerability and overwhelming emotion of Sarah and Michael’s tender moments together and highlighting the power of love to transform lives.
-An unforgettable and deeply moving tale, Rivers’ heart-wrenching story invites readers to ride the emotional roller coaster of Sarah’s journey and cheer her on to self-acceptance and healing.

 The Duke and I by Julia Quinn

-Within the pages of Quinn’s masterpiece, readers are transported to a time of grand ballrooms and society’s strictest rules.
-Here, we meet the spirited and quick-witted Daphne Bridgerton, a young woman yearning for love and adventure.
+If you are a fan of historical romance, you will love The Duke and I. This charming and witty love story takes place in the elegant world of Regency England and follows Daphne Bridgerton, a young woman yearning for love and adventure.
 Enter the dashing and enigmatic Duke of Hastings, Simon Basset, a man who has sworn off marriage but finds himself entangled in a game of deception and desire.

 Nine Rules to Break When Romancing a Rake by Sarah MacLean